VAALCO Energy (EGY)

 AI Analysis | Feedback

-VAALCO Energy (EGY) is an independent energy company focused on the acquisition, exploration, development, and production of crude oil and natural gas.
-As such, it sells its crude oil primarily to other companies rather than individuals.
+VAALCO Energy (EGY) is an independent energy company focused on crude oil and natural gas exploration and production.
+As such, it sells its crude oil production to other companies, primarily international commodity traders.

 AI Analysis | Feedback